MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-rounding.md

 ---
 title: Design Details - Rounding | Microsoft Docs
-description: Rounding residuals can occur when you value the cost of an inventory decrease that is measured in a different quantity than the corresponding inventory increase.
+description: Rounding residuals can occur when you value the cost of an stock decrease that is measured in a different quantity than the corresponding stock increase.
 Rounding residuals are calculated for all costing methods when you run the **Adjust Cost - Item Entries** batch job.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual